schmettow/New_Stats/docs/Generalized_Linear_Models.md

 <!-- Different to what has been observed above, the shapes of the residual distributions do not differ much, except for a shift to the right.
 What could be accountable for that is that the simulation only contained three homogenous groups, rather than the many groups in the previous multi-level data sets (random factors).
 It remains to be clarified what precisely the biases and drags are caused by, ill-specified response distribution for RT or ToT in complex research designs.
 Despite these question marks, it has been confirmed that the superior certainty of estimates is not just an artifact of the exgaussian model, but is real and likely to make quantitative inference from RT and ToT data more efficient. -->

-One last issue remains to get clarified: using the identity link for exgaussian models is very convenient and is probably much safer as compared to Gaussian models with their longer left tails.
-But, what risk is there to get impossible, i.e. negative, predictions?
+One last issue remains to get clarified: using the identity link for Exgaussian models is very convenient and is probably much safer as compared to Gaussian models with their longer left tails.
+Still, impossible predictions can arise.
+But, how much of a risk is there?
 We check this on the posterior predictive distributions of both studies, CUE8 and Hugme.
-The following table shows the proportion observations, that get a negative 2.5% credibility limit assigned:
+The following table shows the proportion of observations, that get a negative 2.5% credibility limit assigned.